WiQuery/wiquery/README.md

-# WiQuery for Apache Wicket 8.x
+# WiQuery for Apache Wicket

 WiQuery is a project to simply Wicket integration with jQuery and jQuery UI.

-This branch follows the development of Apache Wicket 8.x (the master branch of Apache Wicket)
+This branch follows the development of Apache Wicket

 WiQuery consists of 3 subprojects:
 - core - the core library